Chemical Peels

 Chemical peels are especially useful in treating acne.
 Chemical peels exfoliate the skin to get rid of comedones and unclog pores to reduce acne severity and recurrence.
 At the same time, chemical peels also reduce the appearance of dark marks from acne called post inflammatory hyperpigmentation.

-There is no downtime with superficial chemical peels and you can resume your usual skincare, makeup and daily activities after the chemical peel.
 During the treatment, acids lift away dead cells and signals are sent to the living cells below to multiply and move up, to increase collagen production – Overall, to reveal radiant and younger skin.
 Moreover, your skincare products perform better after a chemical peel because there are no dead cells impeding their penetration.

 Chemical peels are generally safe with low risks of complications such as burns if performed safely by an experienced doctor.